 One thing that is sorely missing in Marrakech are playgrounds but, there’s no shortage of gardens.
 Keep in mind gardens are meant for walking on the paths and not walking or playing in the grass.
 There are often guardians who will come and remind you not to go on the grass.
 Harti Jardin in Gueliz is a nice park to go for a walk or scooter ride with children thanks to lots of different paths and usually few people.
 The Cyber Park is another garden that can make for a good walk.
 It’s located very close to the Kotoubia mosque.

+If you’re looking for things to do in Marrakech with toddlers these might fit the bill.
 There are two small amusement parks in Marrakech that are targeted towards younger children (under 12); Ludipark and Paloozaland.
 Both are on the edges of the city and do require a vehicle to access.
 At Ludipark you’ll find bouncy castles, pony rides, a mini zoo, and an aquapark.
 Paloozaland is based on a dinosaur theme and has several rides for kids, a 6D cinema, swimming pool, and live shows.

 Check out a Gas Station